 Single Page Applications (SPAs) have become extremely popular on the web, because they are supposed to provide a more fluid user experience.
-However, there are many User Experience and technical problems that arise from architecting websites this way.
-Before getting to them, let’s first discuss the difference between an SPA and a traditional, multi-page website (MPW).
+However, there are many UX and technical problems that arise from architecting websites this way.
+Before getting to them, let’s first discuss the difference between an SPA and a traditional multi-page website (MPW).

 What’s the difference between a Single Page App and an Multi-page Website?

-Whilst it’s common to associate MVC, MVVM, XHR, DOM manipulation (and more) with an SPA, this article doesn’t address them because they could also be utilised in an MPW.
+Whilst it’s common to associate MVC, MVVM, XHR, DOM manipulation (and more) with an SPA, this article doesn’t address them because they could also be used in an MPW.

 1. Navigation and fast back